lustraka/data-analyst-portfolio-project-2022/cs02_oil_gas_industry/ReadMe.md

 - seek out urls with occurences of these triples, i.e. evidence

 Using HTML files ensures the capability of automated curation of the body of knowledge.

+## Observations
+- Using `web_search()` from local returns some introductory page for a user.
+To scrape the web it is important to run the code in Google Colab.